CodeGator/CG.Purple/BACKLOG.md

 ### Providers

-* Need to add the type to the ProviderType model, to allow us to dynamically create the provider(s).

-* Need to stand up a factory for creating providers from a ProviderType.

 * Need to write the providers.

+* Need to devise a way for providers to store their state.

 * Need to test the providers.

+### Hosted Services

+* The process director needs loads of refactoring.

+* Need to finish the logic for the MessageProcessingService

+* Need to test everything related to this service.

 ### Services